strongloop/loopback-component-explorer/README.md

 > and thus needs to report its endpoints as `https`, even though incoming traffic is auto-detected
 > as `http`.

-`swaggerDistRoot`: **String**
+`uiDirs`: **Array of Strings**

-> Sets a path within your application for overriding Swagger UI files.
+> Sets a list of paths within your application for overriding Swagger UI files.

-> If present, will search `swaggerDistRoot` first when attempting to load Swagger UI, allowing
+> If present, will search `uiDirs` first when attempting to load Swagger UI,
-> you to pick and choose overrides to the interface.
-Use this to style your explorer or
+> allowing you to pick and choose overrides to the interface.
+Use this to
-> add additional functionality.
+> style your explorer or add additional functionality.

 > See [index.html](public/index.html), where you may want to begin your overrides.
 > The rest of the UI is provided by [Swagger UI](https://github.com/wordnik/swagger-ui).

 `apiInfo`: **Object**

 > Additional information about your API.
 See the
 > [spec](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#513-info-object).

 `resourcePath`: **String**

 > Default: `'resources'`

 > Sets a different path for the
 > [resource listing](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#51-resource-listing).
 > You generally shouldn't have to change this.